Szczurox/Szczurox/README.md

 # Hello World!
 I am Szczurox
-programmer from Poland who loves working on random stuff
+### Programmer from Poland who loves working on random stuff

 📫 How to reach me: Discord, SzczuroxPL#4889